Wintellect/MSLearn/Introduction to Data Handling with Python/includes/2-lambda-comprehensions.md

 ## Lambdas Exercise

-1. Create a new Jupyter notebook named 'Lambdas and Comprehensions Exercise' in Azure Notebooks.
+1. Create a new Jupyter notebook named 'Lambda and Comprehension Exercises' in Azure Notebooks.

 2. In the first cell, add the following code.